Section 4

 Transparency with Judgment

 We operate in the open.
-We don't hoard information or manipulate silence.
+We don't hoard information or manipulate through silence.
 Transparency at TDC means sharing what's needed with care, clarity, and intention.

 Stewardship of Resources